Forms and documents available for downloading, and relevant bereavement fees and charges

 After cremation - your instructions

 Once a cremation service has taken place a decision needs to be made as to the final resting place for the cremated remains.
 You can download our form After Cremation - Your Instructions to tell us your decision about memorials or the final resting place.
 If you had not made a decision when completing Cremation Instructions, then we will automatically send you an After Cremation - Your Instructions one week after the funeral.

 Application for Burial / Interment

-The Application for Burial / Interment is to be completed to advise our Mintlyn Crematorium office of the requirements for the burial funeral service at our six cemeteries.
+The Application for Burial / Interment is to be completed to advise our Mintlyn Crematorium office of the requirements for the burial funeral service at our five cemeteries.
 This form is normally completed by the Funeral Director acting on behalf of the family.
 But should you wish to arrange a funeral without a Funeral Director, then this form should be completed.

 At the time the death is registered the Registrar will provide a certificate for Burial or Cremation if no Post Mortem is to take place.
 If a Post Mortem takes place the Coroner will issue a certificate for Burial or Cremation.
 This certificate must also be given to us three days before the cremation can take place.